Recoskie/JDasm/README.md

 Everything is detailed as you navigate through a binary application, from loading to analyzing the program instructions and what it does.

-You can follow the program and what it does and even recreate code for programs which you lost the source code for.
+As you follow the program and what it does you can recreate code for programs which you lost the source code for.

 It also will let you see how different binary formats are read.